Daily Case Counts

 •Orange means there is there is accelerated community spread and on average, there are 10 to 25 cases per 100,000 population per day

 Due to the Health Insurance Portability and Accountability Act (HIPAA), when we announce new cases, we cannot identify where individuals who test positive for COVID-19 live.
 However, as we have seen more cases, we can provide aggregate data on cases while still protecting the privacy of individuals.
-See below for more information on our first 296 cases in Monroe County.
+See below for more information.

 Debido a la Ley de Portabilidad y Responsabilidad del Seguro Médico (HIPAA), cuando anunciemos nuevos casos, no podemos identificar dónde viven las personas que dan positivo para COVID-19.
 Sin embargo, como hemos visto más casos, podemos proporcionar datos agregados sobre casos mientras seguimos protegiendo la privacidad de las personas.
 Vea a continuación para obtener más información sobre nuestros primeros 296 casos en el Condado de Monroe.